Derrick-ndemo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Loops conditions and prasing 'Bash scripting'
+# Loops conditions and prasing

+## Languages used
+- Bash
+- shell